cudoventures/cudos-network-docs/src/docs/learn-cudos/overview/types-of-nodes.md

 # Types of Nodes

-Cudos has three types of nodes that are explained in this article:
+This article explains the three types of nodes within the Cudos system:
 * Full node
 * Seed node
-* Sentry
+* Sentry node

 ## Full node